-Recently having joined as a door tenant, Arvind is predominantly a commercial litigator from India, practicing in the Supreme Court as well as State High Courts and Tribunals across the country.
+Recently having joined as an overseas associate, Arvind is predominantly a commercial litigator from India, practicing in the Supreme Court as well as State High Courts and Tribunals across the country.
 He comes with extensive experience in representing parties in dispute resolution matters in a cross section of courts as well as before arbitral tribunals.
 Arvind is frequently appointed as an arbitrator and mediator in ad-hoc and institutional arbitral tribunals constituted as per the LCIA, ICC and DIAC rules and is a known name in the international arbitration circuits across India, Singapore, Dubai and the United Kingdom.

 Arvind has been a practicing advocate in India since 1997, and was designated as a Senior Advocate by the Delhi High Court in 2017.
 Arvind has also been a Solicitor of England and Wales, having cleared the Qualified Lawyers Transfer Test in London in 2001.
 In a career spanning over 20 years, Arvind has built a robust practice involving civil & commercial litigation, disputes involving banking & finance, intellectual property, energy & utility services, labour & employment and regulatory systems.
 Apart from representation in court, Arvind has a significant volume of advisory work and is often consulted for legal opinions on varied issues, by both domestic and international clients including advice on litigation strategy.